wghglory/gitbook/Interview/amazon/leadership_principles.md

+# Amazon leadership principles

 #### Customer Obsession

-> realtime chat
+> real-time chat
-> Upmc mapquest
+> UPMC mapQuest

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 #### Ownership

-> Ub tahoe: instead of a beautiful dropdownlist, accordion, implement a reusable plugin, although the layout stays ugly for a while, long-term, easy to maintain, more efficient to use in future.
+> Ub tahoe: instead of a beautiful dropdownList, accordion, implement a reusable plugin, although the layout stays ugly for a while, long-term, easy to maintain, more efficient to use in future.
 >
 > in SNH, SMS message, angular issue, other teams, they ask for help and I help